TiaanDorfling/RewardCardWallet/README.md

 ---

-Mobile Android app that holds your reward card details so that you don't have to carry 10 different cards in your wallet.
+Mobile Android app that holds your reward card details and keeps your wallet light.

 ---